richorama/richorama.github.io/_posts/2015-01-13-thoughts-on-deploying-orleans.md

 ## Problems

-1. When defining settings in the plugin, they appear as settings in Visual Studio prefixed with the plugin name.
+1. When defining settings in the plugin, they appear as settings in Visual Studio prefixed with the plugin namespace.
 So in our case the `DataConnectionString` would become `Microsoft.Orleans.DataConnectionString`.
 Orleans would not recognise the setting, and the silo would fail to start.
 Some extra logic would be required in Orleans to look for two different settings names.
-1. The plugin would be installed in `e:\plugins\Orleans\`, so the Silo would have to scan the `e:\approot\` directory (or `e:\approot\bin\` for a Web Role) to get the grain libraries and the `OrleansConfiguration.XML` files.
+1. The plugin would be installed in `e:\plugins\Orleans\`, so the Silo would have to scan the `e:\approot\` directory (or `e:\approot\bin\` for a Web Role) to get the grain libraries and the `OrleansConfiguration.XML` file.
 This would require some extra logic to scan additional paths on startup. (note that the `e:` drive could also be `f:`)

 ## Benefits